Applying for Veteran's Disability Compensation

 Exposure Topics A-Z

-Quickly find specific information by using this A to Z tool.
+Quickly find specific information by using this A to Z tool for exposure topics.

 VA’s health registry evaluation is a free, voluntary medical assessment for Veterans who may have been exposed to certain environmental hazards during military service.
 The registry data helps VA understand and respond to these health problems more effectively.
 The evaluations alert Veterans to possible long-term health problems that may be related to exposure to specific environmental hazards during their military service.

-Visit the VA's website for more information on the various registry exams that are offered.
+Visit the VA's website for more information on the various environmental health registry exams that are offered.

-Watch this video for more information on C&P Exams.
+Watch this video for more information on Compensation and Pension Exams.